api3dao/vitepress-docs/docs/reference/dapis/understand/security.md

 # {{$frontmatter.title}}

-dApp developers need not trust API3 as all Airnodes (which provide datafeed values) are owned and operated by an API provider.
+dApp developers need not trust API3 as all Airnodes (which provide data feed values) are owned and operated by an API provider.
 Each API provider has deployed their Airnode using a `secrets.env` file that API3 does not possess.
-Therefore the Airnode operates under the complete autonomy of the API provider who's signed data is used to update the datafeed values sourced by the [Api3ServerV1sol<ExternalLinkImage/>](https://github.com/api3dao/airnode-protocol-v1/blob/main/contracts/dapis/Api3ServerV1.sol) contract.
+Therefore the Airnode operates under the complete autonomy of the API provider who's signed data is used to update the data feed values sourced by the [Api3ServerV1sol<ExternalLinkImage/>](https://github.com/api3dao/airnode-protocol-v1/blob/main/contracts/dapis/Api3ServerV1.sol) contract.
 API3 cannot alter values from API providers.